rohahn/protoactor-bootcamp/C#/ENG/src/Unit-2/lesson-3/README.md

 package greet;
 ```

-In this example, the package is called "great".
+In this example, the package is called "greet".
 Installing the package allows you to resolve name conflicts when there are entities with the same names.

-Next starts the definition of used the messages:
+Next starts the definition of the messages:

 ```protobuf
 message HelloRequest {